RealMrLogan/blog/_posts/editing-shared-code.md

 The next day, I followed up to make sure my changes worked (trying to be a little pro-active at this point).
 And as expected, things were fine.
 I could finally rest that night knowing that there had been a lot of eyes on my changes and no one was complaining.
 Jump to the next Tuesday and I had noticed that there were even more errors that went under my radar.
 This time, I caught them and wasn't notified (which was a nice change of pace).

 I threw them on my TODO list and after a little planning, I started to go to work.
 At first I was stumped on how to fix them, but after taking a break and coming back to it, it was clear what I needed to do.
 One line of code changed and my PR is ready to merge.
+Turns out that wasn't the only error that needed my attention.
+One of the teams that used this piece of code only partially updated to the new version.
+So that was fun trying to fix.

 {TODO: Finish that part of the story}

-Now that that was done, I needed to make the same functionality change to a different part of the site (Oh, did I not mention that we have two stacks on the site?)
+Now that that was done, I needed to make the same functionality change to a different part of the site (Oh, did I not mention that we have two stacks?)
 Fortunately I was a lot more comfortable in this stack than the previous one.
 So my changes had kind of been put on the back burner until I got the above problem figured out.
 Now it's time to rinse and repeat.

 Learning from my many mistakes from the last week, I carefully tested and monitored my changes.
 And better yet, I didn't push on a Friday!
 This time I was confident my changes would work as expected, but just to be safe, I blocked out my entire day to handle any fallout from my merge.

 {TODO: finish second part}

 ## Lessons Learned

+1. Don't push on a Friday
+2. It never hurts to do better tests
+3. Teams can help a lot when you feel overwhelmed